mgdesaix/bioinf-scripts/01_Preprocessing/Preprocessing.md

 ## 2) Mapping, sorting, add read groups

+In this step, I will map the paired end reads (fastq files) to the reference genome and produce a SAM file.
+Then I will sort, output a BAM file, and add read groups.

 To map to the reference genome, I use [BWA](http://bio-bwa.sourceforge.net/bwa.shtml).
 Pretty much everything I use is available via Mamba/Conda.
 The reference genome first needs to be indexed by BWA, as well as by samtools:

 ```sh